awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

  You should first verify that the error can be safely skipped\.
 In a MySQL utility, connect to the read replica and run the following MySQL command:

 ```
-SHOW SLAVE STATUS\G
+SHOW REPLICA STATUS\G
 ```
-For information about the values returned, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/show-slave-status.html)\.
+For information about the values returned, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/show-replica-status.html)\.
+Previous versions of and MySQL used `SHOW SLAVE STATUS` instead of `SHOW REPLICA STATUS`\.
+If you are using a MySQL version before 8\.0\.23, then use `SHOW SLAVE STATUS`\.

  To skip the error, you can issue the following command: